 On January 1, 2020, we entered into a services agreement with Trasimene, pursuant to which Trasimene may provide us and our subsidiaries with ongoing assistance in connection with evaluating, negotiating, documenting and closing various merger, acquisition, divesture, debt and equity financing and strategic corporate transactions.
 In the case of a merger, acquisition or divestiture, the transaction fee will be equal to 1.0% of the transaction value.
 In the case of a debt or equity financing, the transaction fee will be an amount mutually agreed upon between us and Trasimene.
 In consideration for such services, we have agreed to pay Trasimene an annual fee of \$120,000, which will be credited against any transaction fee earned by Trasimene under the services agreement, plus reimbursement of reasonable expenses.
 The initial term of the services agreement expires on January 1, 2023 and will automatically renew for additional one-year terms thereafter unless terminated by either party.
-During the period from January 1, 2020 through December 31, 2020, we incurred costs of approximately \$0.4 million for transaction fees and the reimbursement of expenses to Trasimene.
+Pursuant to mutual agreement between Trasimene and us, we did not make any payments and incurred no costs under the Trasimene services agreement in 2021.